-You need a North Star for your business.
-Your North Star is the ultimate goal (generally for a SaaS company, you’ll be tracking revenue).
+Every business needs a North Star.
+Your North Star is the ultimate goal (generally, for a SaaS company, you’ll be tracking revenue).
 Once you’ve set your primary goal, you need to decide which SaaS marketing metrics to track.

-Let’s face it.
+But let’s face it.
 It can get very overwhelming to try and track all the marketing metrics.
-There are dozens you could pick from.
+There are dozens you could pick from, and most of them are not as important as they may sound.
 The best approach is to prioritize the metrics that matter the most to your business.

 1. Net Promoter Score

-Net Promoter Score, or NPS, is a key metric used to gauge customer satisfaction and loyalty to a company.
+Net Promoter Score, or NPS, is a SaaS KPI used to gauge customer satisfaction and loyalty to a company.
 The customer states their experience with the business by rating how likely they are to recommend the business to others.

 NPS is fairly easy to calculate.
 A survey question is sent to the customer to rate the company at various points of their customer journey.
 This can be after the first use of your service or after using the service for 90 days to a year.
 The higher the number, the more loyal the customer is to the company.